In this article, we will see if blockchain holds the promise to change our future or not.

 Real estate will improve the real estate market drastically.
 Blockchain for real estate can benefit it by reducing costs, automating processes, tokenization, real-time payment settlements, better data accessibility, and network transparency.

 Future Blockchain Use-Cases

 The future of blockchain does seem bright.
 In the future, we can see blockchain being integrated into almost everything around us, including artificial intelligence (AI) and the internet-of-things.
 Even though it might seem that blockchain use-cases are plentiful, it is hard to say that they are exhausted.
 Blockchain is an emerging technology with a lot of things that can be improved in the near future.
 With innovations such as graph-based distributed ledger technology, it is important to understand that there are a lot of things to come for blockchain or DLT, in general.

 In the future, we can easily see blockchain being integrated with smart cars, the internet, and almost everything we do and experience.

 In this section, we will briefly take a look at the current players revolutionizing blockchain.

 Hyperledger is an open-source blockchain project that is managed by The Linux Foundation.
 It is an umbrella project which consists of multiple projects, including distributed ledgers, libraries, tools, and domain-specific projects.
-The Hyperledger greenhouse is big and consists of amazing projects, including the well known Hyperledger Fabric, Hyperledger Besu, and others.
+The Hyperledger blockchain greenhouse is big and consists of amazing projects, including the well-known Hyperledger Fabric, Hyperledger Besu, and others.